Khangxlei/EC463_Senior_Project/README_Hardware.md

 - [T0 STL CAD File)](hardware_diagrams/CAD/T0_Housing.stl)

 ### T0 Panel Stand
 We used a pre-existing CAD design for a panel stand.
 This design allows 5 different angle configurations for the user to use the panel at whichever height they desire.
-We have also uploaded the .stl file under the _hardware_diagrams/CAD_ folder.
+We have also uploaded the .stl file under the _hardware_diagrams/CAD_ folder and attached a PDF version of the CAD design down below.

 ![T0 Stand Arm](hardware_diagrams/CAD/T0_Stand_Arm.png) [View PDF of T0 Stand Arm](hardware_diagrams/CAD/T0_Stand_Arm.pdf)